 As with air to breathing, metaphors are an essential part of all creative expression - they help bring writing alive, adding texture and nuance, allowing images to leap off the page.

-On Saturday 21st March 2015, I was joined by a wonderful group of creative writers for an exciting workshop that explored metaphors and poetry.
+Recently I was joined by a wonderful group of creative writers for an exciting workshop that explored metaphors and poetry.
 We used the Museum of Design in Plastics as a starting point, exploring the exhibition - Is that plastic? skeuomorphs and metaphors in design - to unearth prompts and inspiration from the diverse range of objects.

 We developed techniques for improving tired metaphors and similes before discussing the poetry of Kapka Kassabova and the lyrics of Radiohead's Thom Yorke, both of whom use plastics and metaphors in their writing.